aflashyrhetoric/adelie/glacier-docs/UI_UX_Designers_Overview.md

 - **Wireframes**: Minimal, colorless, line-based representations of the orientation/scale/arrangement of various components (such as buttons, forms, text) on a page.
 Wireframes should illustrate function.
 - **Mockup**: Colored, more substantial representations of the interfaces.
 Proper icons should be used.
 - **Prototype**: A live, testable version of an interface.
+- **Graphics**: Non-photographic images, such as those made in Illustrator or Sketch.
+- **Photos/Photographs/Pictures **: Photographic images - images taken by a camera.

-### Technical Requirements
+### Technical Stuff

+#### Preferred Software

+- We use [Sketch](https://www.sketchapp.com/) for design.
+You will not be required to send us .sketch project files (or AI/PSD files), so you may use whatever software you like.
+- We use [Slack](https://slack.com/) and email for communication.
+Should you join the Glacier team, you'll be invited to the Slack team.
+- We use [Trello](https://trello.com) for planning projects, which loosely follows the "Kanban" project management philosophy.
+Glacier-related Trello boards will soon be made.
+- We use [Google Drive](https://drive.google.com) for file sharing and management.

+#### Preferred File Formats

+- We love PNG for graphics, wireframes and mockups.
+We don't like JPG, BMP, TIFFs.
+- We love JPG for photographic images.
+We hate RAW images.
+- We love RTF and Markdown (.md) for text.
+DOCX and TXT are acceptable, but ew.
+(This project probably won't require text anyway).

+#### Design Parameters
-- All designs should be responsive, but for tablets and desktop screen sizes ONLY at this time.
+- All designs should be [responsive](https://en.wikipedia.org/wiki/Responsive_web_design), but for tablets and desktop screen sizes ONLY at this time.
+Wireframes do not need to be "pixel-perfect"; that is, they should illustrate how layouts will adapt responsively, but they do not need to be concerned with specific screen dimensions.
+- Glacier's overall design will not necessarily be tied to Adelie's branding.
 - Any content not created in-house should be legally sourced.
+If you'd like to purchase (or license the use of) a stock photo, font-face, etc. for use in this project, submit a simple written request to billing@adelieweb.com and Adelie may be able to cover the cost.
-- Prototypes will **NOT** be required.
+- Prototypes will **NOT** be required, although software like [Zeplin](https://zeplin.io/) may be explored.
-- This project, though significant in raw scope, is not very complex.
-As such, adherence to strict design methodologies (such as "Material Design") is welcome, but not required.
+- This project, though significant in raw scope, is not very architecturally complex.
+As such, adherence to strict design methodologies (such as "Material Design") is welcome, but not at all required.

 ### Regarding Our Process
 - **First and foremost: communication is key**.
 We won't be able to exhaustively detail our process here.
 If you don't know something, ask!
 If we don't know something, we'll ask!
 For everything else, we'll communicate as we go.